maintainerati/site/README.md

-# Resources
+# WONTFIX Cabal Website

-This repo holds resources for the planning and execution of WONTFIX Cabal.
-It is tended to by The Maintainerati.
+This repo holds the source code for the WONTFIX Cabal website.

+The site uses [`hugo`](https://gohugo.io/) and is hosted on [netlify](https://www.netlify.com/).
+Pull requests will be tested on netlify as well.

 As always if you would like to change something, submit a pull request.